-The 2015 IFR traffic operations from FAA Traffic Flow Management System Counts (TFMSC) was used to determine the design aircraft for large aircraft greater than 12,500 pounds up to 60,000 pounds.
-A total of 912 operations at GFK were performed in aircraft classified as 75 percent of fleet.
-This exceeds the minimum regular use threshold.
-The useful load was assumed to be 90 percent because historical destinations are more than 1,000 nautical miles away from GFK including airports in Arizona, California, Texas and Washington.
-The recommended existing runway length for large general aviation aircraft is 7,000 feet.
+The 2016 IFR traffic operations from FAA Traffic Flow Management System Counts (TFMSC) was used to determine the design aircraft for large aircraft greater than 12,500 pounds up to 60,000 pounds.
+A total of 753 operations at GFK were performed in aircraft classified as 75 percent of fleet, meeting the FAA's regular use threshold.
+A total of 337 annual operations were conducted to destinations further than 500 miles away representing 90 percent useful load, however this does not meet FAA's regular use threshold.
+The recommended existing runway length for 75 percent of the large business jet fleet aircraft at 60 percent useful load is 5,500 feet.
+This length corresponds to the individual business jet runway length requirements landing on a wet runway when operated under FAR Part 135.
+The recommended future runway length is 7,000 feet to accommodate 75 percent of the large business jet fleet at 90 percent useful load.

-FAA TFMSC data from 2015 shows 128 business jet operations in 100 percent of fleet aircraft or greater were performed at GFK.
-If these aircraft operations continue to increase in numbers beyond 500 annually, then a longer runway is needed.
-Assuming a 90 percent useful load, the recommended future runway length for these aircraft is 8,000 feet.
+FAA data from 2016 shows 232 business jet operations in 100 percent of fleet aircraft or greater were performed at GFK, requiring 5,500 feet of runway.
+About one-third of these operations were performed to destinations further than 500 nautical miles representing 90 percent useful load.
+If these aircraft operations continue to increase in numbers beyond 500 annually, then the recommended ultimate runway length is 8,000 feet for 100 percent of business jet aircraft at 90 percent useful load.